MaSaLo13/Weather-Dash/README.md

 * Created a weather dashboard
     - When you type a city in the search bar, what will pop is the weather of the day as well as a 5 day forecast
     - Within the weather for the day there is
-        - Temp, wind, humidity and UV indext
+        - Temp, wind, humidity and UV index
     - 5 day forecast
         - Temp, wind and humidity
     - You are also able to view recent searches